AsyncDisplayKit/Documentation/docs/_docs/asviewcontroller.md

 nextPage: aspagernode.html
 ---

-ASViewController is a direct subclass of UIViewController.
-For the most part, it can be used in place of any UIViewController relatively easily.
+`ASViewController` is a direct subclass of `UIViewController`.
+For the most part, it can be used in place of any `UIViewController` relatively easily.

-The main difference is that you construct and return the node you'd like managed as opposed to the way UIViewController provides a view of its own.
+The main difference is that you construct and return the node you'd like managed as opposed to the way `UIViewController` provides a view of its own.

-Consider the following ASViewController subclass that would like to use a custom table node as its managed node.
+Consider the following `ASViewController` subclass that would like to use a custom table node as its managed node.

 <div class = "highlight-group">
 <span class="language-toggle"><a data-lang="swift" class="swiftButton">Swift</a><a data-lang="objective-c" class = "active objcButton">Objective-C</a></span>